 End of Study – At your last study visit all medication will be collected and you will not receive any more medication from the study.
 Procedures that are very similar to the one you did at the screening appointment will be performed.
 In order to continue your care, the coordinator will usually schedule a regular office visit for you with your physician in the next few months according to your usual treatment schedule.

 Between Visits – Your coordinator and physician are always available to take your calls or see you between study visits.
 Please feel free to reach out to either resource if you have questions or are experiencing any side effects.
-Normally you can be seen in the office usually within one business day.
+In most cases, you can be seen in the office within one business day.

 (*) Every study is different and the actual length of the visit can vary considerably.
 Your study coordinator and/or doctor will give you more information at your screening visit in regards to the approximate length of each visit.